ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <dd>To ensure that worker nodes and authorized cluster users communicate with the master through the private cloud service endpoint only, include this flag to create the cluster without the public cloud service endpoint.<p class="important">If you include this flag, your cluster is created with routers and Ingress controllers that expose your apps on the private network only by default.
 If you later want to expose apps to a public network, you must manually create public routers and Ingress controllers.</p></dd>

 <dt><code>--pod-subnet <em>SUBNET</em></code></dt>
-<dd>In the first cluster that you create in a Gen 2 VPC, the default pod subnet is `172.17.0.0/18`.
+<dd>In the first cluster that you create in a VPC, the default pod subnet is `172.17.0.0/18`.
 In the second cluster that you create in that VPC, the default pod subnet is `172.17.64.0/18`.
 In each subsequent cluster, the pod subnet range is the next available, non-overlapping `/18` subnet.
 If you plan to connect your cluster to on-premises networks through {{site.data.keyword.BluDirectLink}} or a VPN service, you can avoid subnet conflicts by specifying a custom subnet CIDR that provides the private IP addresses for your pods.
 <p>When you choose a subnet size, consider the size of the cluster that you plan to create and the number of worker nodes that you might add in the future.
 The subnet must have a CIDR of at least <code>/23</code>, which provides enough pod IPs for a maximum of four worker nodes in a cluster.
 For larger clusters, use <code>/22</code> to have enough pod IP addresses for eight worker nodes, <code>/21</code> to have enough pod IP addresses for 16 worker nodes, and so on.</p>
 <p>The subnet that you choose must be within one of the following ranges:
 <ul><li><code>172.17.0.0 - 172.17.255.255</code></li>